Irwin1985/wmiQuery/README.md

 # WMIQUERY Function

-Allows you to get any wmi Query out as a vfp object using a simple function call.
+Allows you to make synchronous Wmi Querys over local PC and get result as a VFP object using a simple function call.

      wmiQuery( wmiQuery [, wmiClass] )